ashutoshmjain/shutri/tech-specs.md

 `shutri` is a Rust application for text-based audio editing, integrating the audio processing power of SoX (Sound eXchange) with the efficiency of the Vim editor.
 The core concept is to transform the traditionally cumbersome process of waveform manipulation into a precise, text-driven workflow.

+The initial version of `shutri` is specifically targeted for **Debian-based Linux distributions** (e.g., Debian, Ubuntu).
+All development and testing will be focused on this platform.

 The primary workflow consists of four main stages:

 1.  **Import:** A user-provided MP3 audio file is imported into the `shutri` library.
 To ensure timestamp accuracy and enable parallel processing, the audio is immediately split into fixed-duration (e.g., 30-second) "chunks."